Market overview: Financial markets focus on US elections

 100 = 01.01.2024

 This graphic shows the performance of government bonds from Switzerland, the USA and Germany in local currency.
-Price performance was volatile last year, but the bond markets rose sharply again towards the end of the year.
+Price performance was volatile last year.
 The new year got off to a volatile start once again.
-Government bonds have recorded negative performance overall since year-opening.
+No clear overall direction emerged during the first six months of the year.
+Bond markets registered impressive gains starting at the end of July, although, apart from the Swiss bond market, they have given back these gains since mid-September.

 Source: SIX, Bloomberg Barclays